esmsdn/Innovation-Day/02. Internet of Things - Hands on Lab/node-red_lab_2.md

 You can connect the nodes to create the program flow: react to events, send data to the cloud, modify a value, etc. We will use a button to turn the green LED on when the button is pressed.

-Add a *Grove Button* node, link it to the Green LED and set the Pin to D3:
+Add a *Grove Button* node, link it to the Green LED and set the Pin to D3, modify the **interval to 0** so the button acts immediately:

 ![Button](./images/grovebutton.png)